scholtzan/cura-multicolor-single-extruder/README.md

 Most techniques for printing multicolor prints on single extruder FDM printers are based on swapping filaments on layer changes, for example by enabling [Filament Change](https://github.com/Ultimaker/Cura/blob/master/plugins/PostProcessingPlugin/scripts/FilamentChange.py) or [Pause At Height](https://github.com/Ultimaker/Cura/blob/master/plugins/PostProcessingPlugin/scripts/PauseAtHeight.py) post-processing scripts in Cura.
 But wouldn't it be nice if filament changes could happen mid-layer?
 The following guide and scripts provided in this repository show how this can be done in [Cura](https://ultimaker.com/software/ultimaker-cura).

 The idea is to emulate a printer with multiple extruders.
-However, whenever an extruder change happens, the printer is instructed to perform a filament change instead.
+Whenever an extruder change happens, the printer is instructed to perform a filament change instead.

 ## 1. Setting up a printer with multiple virtual extruders